fabarea/messenger/README.rst

 Installation
 ============

 Extension have self-explanatory settings in the Extension Manager.
+For a particular context you could configure to have all emails redirected to a configured email for testing purposes and for not "leaking" messages outside your dev environment.

 Message composing